 Granite Recovery Centers can accommodate you if your loved one needs an inpatient treatment program.
 Some people would rather remain at home, so if your loved one would agree to an outpatient treatment program, we have those as well.

 The first thing that your loved one may need is medical detox, and at Granite Recovery Centers, we offer medical detox so that your loved one can make it through the withdrawal process with the least amount of suffering possible.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 After detox and counseling, we can offer your loved one aftercare programs as well.

 If your loved one is prepared to begin treatment, contact us at Granite Recovery Centers, and we will arrange to find a placement for them.